Dilapidation Reports Before Construction

 What a dilapidation report should record

-A dilapidation report is a structured record of the condition of surrounding areas before construction works begin.
-It creates one shared baseline for owners, building managers, neighbours and contractors so discussions rely on evidence not assumptions.
+A dilapidation report records the condition of surrounding areas before construction, creating a clear, shared baseline for owners, managers, neighbours and contractors so decisions are based on evidence.

-Include common areas and boundaries such as lobbies, corridors, stairs, basements, retaining walls, driveways, kerbs, footpaths, fences and nearby structures.
-This is practical strata project risk control because it reduces ambiguity and helps procurement teams manage scope, approvals and neighbour concerns.
+Include common areas and boundaries such as lobbies, corridors, basements, retaining walls, driveways, footpaths, fences and nearby structures.
+This reduces ambiguity, supports strata risk management and assists with approvals and neighbour concerns.
+While not a substitute for engineering advice, a thorough report helps prevent disputes and keeps the project focused.

 dilapidation report, pre construction condition report,North Ryde NSW Remedial Services, North Ryde NSW Building Services